ropensci/epair/paper.md

 perform.call(endpoint)
 ```

-Finally, to find the parameter code for Ozone, we can try
+Finally, to find the parameter code for Ozone, we use
 ```
 endpoint <- "list/parametersByClass"
 pc <- "AQI%20POLLUTANTS"